-Handle Failures – For most people the goal of education is to get a good degree or doctorate and get a high paying job.
+Handle Failures – For most people, education aims to get a good degree or doctorate and get a high paying job.
 Many shy away from entrepreneurship due to fear of failure.
 They have heard of more people failing in business than succeeding.
-Still others think they are not born to do business.
-Many conveniently forget that it is entrepreneurs who take the risk, do the investment and create new jobs, add to Gross Domestic Product (GDP) growth of the economy.
+Still, others think they are not born to do business.
+Many conveniently forget that it is entrepreneurs who take the risk, do the investment and create new jobs, add to the Gross Domestic Product (GDP) growth of the economy.
 Hence, the recent trend among governments to promote entrepreneurship in many countries.

-Never take failures personally as inability to find success in the beginning is no reason to doubt your success in future unless you consider yourself to be a failure.
+Never take it personally as an inability to find success; in the beginning, there is no reason to doubt your success in the future unless you consider yourself a failure.

 The one quality that distinguished the businessmen who had initial failures but went on to become successful was their perseverance.
 They never quit after their first attempt.
-J K Rowling who created the best-selling Harry Porter series had seen her manuscripts rejected by five publishers before getting accepted for publication.
-U S President Abraham Lincoln lost the Presidency race five times before winning.
-Hardly, a few people may have become overnight successes but most businessmen fail initially but it is the perseverance that helps them tide over the crisis and come out successful.
+J K Rowling, who created the best-selling Harry Potter series, had seen her manuscripts rejected by five publishers before getting accepted for publication.
+US President Abraham Lincoln lost the Presidency race five times before winning.
+Hardly, a few people may have become overnight successes, but most businessmen fail initially, but perseverance helps them tide over the crisis and come out successful.

 Have a vision and believe in it

-If Henry Ford in the early 1900’s had done a survey, many people would have scoffed at his idea of an automobile as horse carriages were more common those days.
+If Henry Ford in the early 1900s had done a survey, many people would have scoffed at his idea of an automobile as horse carriages were more common those days.
 His first two attempts had also failed.
-His vision was to develop a car for the masses and that was how Model-T came into existence.
+His vision was to develop a car for the masses, and that was how Model-T came into existence.
 In his time, the cars were for the rich to flaunt their wealth and cost upto $7500.
-However, Model-T was sold for $825 and his vision was help farmers haul the good to the market.
+However, Model-T was sold for $825, and his vision was to help farmers haul the good to the market.
 Ford believed in producing horseless carriages made by skilled workers who earn steady wages.

-Arunachalam Muruganantham, who developed India’s first affordable sanitary pads for women had to face several setbacks in his business, his wife left him and people thought he was crazy.
-However, it was his vision of making the life of girls and women comfortable (One in every five girl child drops out from school due to menstruation problems) and for majority of women in India (estimated at 300 million) who are ashamed to talk of it, Muruganathan invention is a God’s Gift.
+Arunachalam Muruganantham, who developed India’s first affordable sanitary pads for women, had to face several setbacks in his business, his wife left him, and people thought he was crazy.
+However, it was his vision of making the life of girls and women comfortable (One in every five girl child drops out from school due to menstruation problems), and for a majority of women in India (estimated at 300 million) who are ashamed to talk of it, Muruganathan invention is a God’s Gift.

 Learn from the mistakes

 Every failure is an opportunity to learn.
-When a project fails, or encounters setbacks, it is time to evaluate what went wrong.
-Was it the product that failed or how it was sold, or was it due to poor financial planning, or wrong choice of people?
-Since you are too much attached to the project and business, you may overlook many things and also fail to realize own mistakes.
-A helpful business analyst, chartered accountant or a successful entrepreneur friend can help you find where you went wrong.
+When a project fails or encounters setbacks, it is time to evaluate what went wrong.
+Was it the product that failed or how it was sold, or was it due to poor financial planning or wrong choice of people?
+Since you are too attached to the project and business, you may overlook many things and fail to realize your own mistakes.
+A helpful business analyst, chartered accountant or successful entrepreneur friend can help you find where you went wrong.

-Many business failures are due to lack of planning, financial control and early expansion or diversification.
-Many businessmen who have enjoyed success and growth in one business say – food or real estate quickly diversify to films or entertainment.
+Many business failures are due to a lack of planning, financial control and early expansion or diversification.
+Many businessmen who have enjoyed success and growth in one business, say – food or real estate, quickly diversify to films or entertainment.
 Result – big failure.
 In the initial years, the entrepreneurs must take home lower wages and no dividends but invest more into business to help it grow.

-Many businesses shut shop not because of lack of profits but not sufficient cash flow.
+Many businesses shut shop, not because of lack of profits but not sufficient cash flow.
 Cash flow is important to take care of regular expenses such as wages, rent, raw materials and stationery.
-An organization must have a minimum of two months operating expenses in hand at any point of time.
+An organization must have a minimum of two months of operating expenses in hand at any point in time.
 A company can survive without profits but not without sufficient cash flow.

 Many start-ups end up as failures due to lack of experience, lack of planning, conceptualizing and management skills.
 Some Angel Funds and Venture Funds who provide financial support also provide advice on how to run the business.